lohiermichael/deployment-of-machine-learning-models/section_4:machine_learning_pipeline:writing_production_code/3-third_party_pipeline/README.md

    Scikit Learn already has **templates** for the transformers.
 So, we need to call the templates, **inherit** all the methods and adjust the `fit` and `transform` parts of it

+   ## Advantages

+   - It can be tested, versioned, tracked and controlled
+   - One can build future models on top
+   - It follows good software developer practices
+   - It leverages the power of an acknowledge API like Scikit-Learn
+   - Data scientists are familiar with Pipeline use, so it can reduce over-head
+   - Engineering steps can be packaged and re-used in future ML models

+   ## Disadvantages

+   - It requires software development skills to build and maintain the code
+   - It can be an overhead for software developers that need to familiarize with code for sklearn API.
+For instance, it may be challenging to debug